cipher-saif/sqli-phantom/README.md

 </td></tr></table>
 </div>

-The live log terminal streams real-time output from the background scanner thread, colour-coded by severity — cyan for informational entries, amber for warnings, and red for confirmed vulnerability hits.
+> **Live Log Terminal** — Streams real-time output from the background scanner thread, colour-coded by severity — cyan for informational entries, amber for warnings, and red for confirmed vulnerability hits.

 <br>